- Do I Need Car Insurance?

 What does CTP insurance cover in Queensland?

-Included as part of your vehicle registration payment, CTP is a motor vehicle insurance scheme that indemnifies you from financial liability should you (or another driver of your car) injure someone while driving your car or other insured vehicle.
-This includes:
+CTP insurance is a car insurance scheme that covers your financial liability should you (or another driver of your car) injure someone while driving1.
+This can include:

 How is Queensland different when it comes to CTP?

-Every state and territory does CTP a little differently, and Queensland is no exception.
-While many states automatically include CTP cover as part of your car’s registration, Queensland drivers are free to choose their own CTP insurance provider at registration time.
+Every state and territory treats CTP a little differently, and Queensland is no exception.
+While many states automatically include CTP cover as part of your car’s registration fee, Queensland drivers are free to choose their own CTP insurance provider at registration time4.

-With different insurers offering a vast range of benefits and features, you’re sure to find the right cover at the right price.
+With different insurers offering a vast range of benefits, discounts and features, you can do your research to ensure you find cover you are comfortable with.